acousticrobot/web-16/_pages/toki-pona/lesson-12-syllables-3.md

 ---
 layout: page
-title: More on Organizing Syllables
+title: 'Syllables Part 3: Organizing Syllables'
 sitelen_lessons_index: 18
-permalink: /toki-pona/sitelen/syllables-3
+permalink: /toki-pona/syllables-3

-url_previous: /toki-pona/sitelen/la
+url_previous: /toki-pona/la
-# url_next: /toki-pona/sitelen/conjunctions
+# url_next: /toki-pona/conjunctions
 ---

 ### unofficial words

-In [Combining Syllables](/toki-pona/sitelen/syllables-2) we learned how to write out the syllable glyphs.
+In [Combining Syllables](/toki-pona/syllables-2) we learned how to write out the syllable glyphs.
 Take a look at this lesson again is you need a refresher.
 These are the glyphs we use to spell out unofficial words that have been "tokiponized".

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_02.jpg" caption="akanisa" %}